 While celebrities field hundreds or thousands of fan messages each day, our results show how often average folks get a little acknowledgment from their idols on social media.
 While patterns of celebrity fan engagement are anything but consistent, there’s no denying our data: Get their attention, and you’ve got a shot.
 After all, stars aren’t immune to the enticing array of distractions that social media offers.
 That’s part of the thrill of a star’s reply.
 They are proving they’re human, too, one tweet at a time.

 If the odds of a reply from your favorite celeb seem like too much of a long shot, we’ve got a better bet for you.
-Head over to OnlineCasino.ca to get the inside track on the best in digital gambling – with reviews, deals, and more.
+Head over to OnlineCasino.ca to get the inside track on the best in digital gambling – with real money casino reviews, deals, and more.

 We analyzed the Twitter activity of the 100 most followed celebrity accounts on the platform.
 We then calculated the percentage of each celebrity’s tweets that tagged an unverified account to gauge their engagement with typical users.